-The Authority's Investment Strategy is designed to engineer risk management into investment activity by reference to credit ratings and the length of deposit to generate information to is required un another Prude counterparties, orefine investmender the CIPF, ential Indicator. tember 2017) a ent decisions.
-A Treasury Ma The strategy The Council in the Co s required to he de, the adoption mplied with the ave a strategy on of which is latest Code of
+The Authority's Investment Strategy is designed to engineer risk management into investment activity by reference to credit ratings and the length of deposit to generate a pool of counterparties, together with consideration of other creditworthiness information to refine investment decisions.
+The Council is required to have a strategy is required under the CIPFA Treasury Management Code, the adoption of which is another Prudential Indicator.
+The strategy for 2020/21 complied with the latest Code of Practice (December 2017) and relevant Government investment guidance.